Code-Institute-Submissions/MS2-3/readme.md

    - The "You Lose" modal gives the user the option to try again or exit to the home/landing screen.
 A spotify playlist is also embedded in an iFrame within.
 This playlist contains songs that influenced the beat patterns used in the game.
    - The "You Win" modal gives the user the option to start the game again or exit to the home/landing screen.
 The same Spotify playlist is also included in this modal.
    - The "How To Play" modal contains all necessary information to play the game.
 Information on each difficulty setting is also included.
-   - A level modal is inluded which is displayed when the user passes the level.
+   - A level modal is included which is displayed when the user passes the level.
 This modal announces the next level and then fades.

 #### Animations:
    - Animations are used throughout to enhance the user experience and prompt the user if an action is needed.
-   - The landing screen has a mousemove parallax animaiton to create depth and atmosphere.
+   - The landing screen has a mouse move parallax animaiton to create depth and atmosphere.
    - The game title on the landing screen hovers on the y-axis giving life to the logo.
    - The boombox image is animated to the beat of the music that plays in the background making the landing screen more immersive and less static.
-   - In the main game area a vinyl record spins and record needle arm animates to mimic the playing of the record.
+   - In the main game area a vinyl record spins and record needle arm animates to mimic the playing of a record.
 This animation is activated when the user hits play on the drum console.
    - The drum console play button animates with a scale effect to prompt the user to hit play when ready.

 #### Buttons: